Calculating Number of Solar Panels Needed for a Home, Part 1

 If you’re a homeowner venturing into the solar power world for the first time, you may have a variety of questions.
 One of the single most common for those in this position: How many solar panels do I need for my home?

 Firstly, it’s good for homeowners to have a general idea of the typical solar power needs of standard homes, just as a baseline moving forward.
-Average homes tend to require between 28 and 34 solar panels, if they’re looking to utilize solar for all of their power needs – the number might be lower if you’re only using solar for certain power areas, however.
+Average homes tend to require between 15 and 30 solar panels, depending on electricity usage, roof space, panel wattage, and energy goals.
+The number might be on the lower end if you’re only using solar for certain power areas.
 And of course, these numbers can vary significantly if your home has special power needs or considerations, or is much larger or smaller than the average residence.

 Our next several sections will detail exactly how we’ll help you calculate your needs.